 Even if you haven’t listened to the episode yet, you’ve probably heard of the Le Richelieu – a haunted building.
 It’s stupid haunted.
 But, then again, so is all of New Orleans.
 Which is probably why Beth noted the uneasy feelings coming from the convent next to the hotel.

 Then again, that particular convent is special.
 Stories abound.
 The St. Ursuline nuns of this particular convent housed the newly-arrived, sickly-looking girls and their casket-shaped luggage until they could be married off.
 The nuns housed the girls on the third floor, and nailed the shutters closed from the outside.
 With nails blessed by the Pope himself.
-If you haven’t heard the story of this particular convent and its strange inhabitants, you’ve probably already made the connection with vampires.
+If you haven’t heard the story of this particular convent and its strange inhabitants, you’ve probably already made the connection with New Orleans vampires.

 There’s so much more to this episode, but we don’t want to ruin the surprise.
 So listen in!